alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 Because CAN uses identifiers to identify the frame's content, an addressing scheme is introduced to map node addresses to identifiers.
 Every node has a unique 14-bit address.
 This address is assigned either statically or randomly.
 The addressing scheme uses the 29-bit extended identifier only.
 It is a combination of a source address, a destination address, and a multicast bit.
+The multicast bit is at the highest bit-position, which causes the multicast traffic to have the lowest priority on the bus.

 The address 0x3DFE is reserved for link-layer duplicate address detection, and address 0x3DF0 is reserved for the Ethernet border translator.
 Addresses from 0x0100 to 0x3DEF are used as node addresses.